The Old Curiosity Shop

 Old Curiosity Shop Quotes

-This list of characters from The Old Curiosity Shop is presented in alphabetical order.
-The list includes Daniel Quilp, Nelly Trent (Little Nell), Dick Swiveller and more.
+This list of The Old Curiosity Shop characters includes Daniel Quilp, Nelly Trent (Little Nell), Dick Swiveller, Sally Bass, Grandfather, Fred Trent and more.

 .